Why Business Wi-Fi Keeps Dropping and What to Do About It featured image for Texas 67 Systems

 Why Coverage Is Not the Same as Performance

-A signal bar does not always mean the experience is good.
-A business may technically have coverage in the right areas but still struggle with congestion, poor roaming, or bandwidth bottlenecks.
-That is why troubleshooting has to look at the full environment and not just whether a device can see the SSID.
+A signal bar only tells part of the story.
+A business can have coverage in the right rooms and still have a bad experience because of congestion, roaming problems, or a weak uplink path.
+That is why troubleshooting has to look at the whole environment instead of asking only whether devices can see the SSID.

 What We Usually Check First